robertorcosta/azure-docs.pt-br/articles/logic-apps/logic-apps-enterprise-integration-b2b-list-errors-solutions.md

 **Descrição do erro**: cabeçalhos AS2 inválidos.
 Um dos cabeçalhos "AS2-To" ou "AS2-From" está vazio.

-**Ação do usuário**: foi recebida uma mensagem AS2 que não continha os cabeçalhos As2-from ou As2-to ou Both.
+**Ação do usuário**: foi recebida uma mensagem AS2 que não continha o AS2-From ou AS2-To ou ambos os cabeçalhos.
 Verifique os cabeçalhos AS2-From e AS2-To da mensagem AS2 e corrija-os com base na configuração do contrato.

 ### <a name="missing-as2-message-body-and-headers"></a>Cabeçalhos e corpo da mensagem AS2 ausentes